1. Home

 OpenIDConnect implementation from other providers can be considered but is not implemented at this moment.

-Windows Authentication
+Windows Authentication (Built-in)

 For on-premise deployment of TaskControl in own customer datacenter with MS Active Directory, it is most common to use single-sign on method.
 The internet browser provides secured Windows Authentication using kerberos ticekt from operating system and the user is authenticated from Windows login account.